Suetanya/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script displaying contents of directory in long format including hidden files
+ displaying contents of directory in long format including hidden files